Cardigan (electoral district)

 Cardigan is a federal electoral district in Prince Edward Island, Canada, that has been represented in the House of Commons of Canada since 1968.

 The electoral district was created in 1966 from parts of the ridings of King's and Queen's, with minor modifications to its boundaries since.

 Following the 2022 Canadian federal electoral redistribution, the riding lost all of its territory in North Shore and the North Shore Fire District, plus everything west of Highway 6 between them to Malpeque.
 These changes came into effect following the calling of the 2025 Canadian federal election.

-Geography

-Under the Representation Order, the geographic boundaries of this riding are described as follows: